staabm/staabm.github.io/draft.md

 #### PHPStan Highlight: "Fix !isset() with Variable"

 As highlighted in [various](https://twitter.com/markusstaab/status/1729523854383497533) [tweets](https://twitter.com/markusstaab/status/1730509736108282344) working on falsey-context type inference improvements in PHPStan.
-This was my most time consuming and most rewarding contribution this year.
+This was my most time-consuming and most rewarding contribution this year.
 It took me several tries to finally get it into a mergable state - this [very first iteration](https://github.com/phpstan/phpstan-src/pull/2710) closed 7 bugs, the oldest of them dating back to Jul 2020.

-The main problem this contributions solves is, that PHPStan gets aware when/if variables are defined after a `!isset($variable)` check.
+The main problem this contribution solves is, that PHPStan gets aware when/if variables are defined after a `!isset($variable)` check.
 To get this right, one needs to check whether the involved variables can get `null` and whether they are defined in the current scope.
-Most interessting is the case where we figured out that a variable which can never be `null`, also means that [it can never be defined in the falsey-context](https://phpstan.org/r/44fbea2a-6f3c-4231-a985-bc5994664937).
+Most interesting is the case where we figured out that a variable which can never be `null`, also means that [it can never be defined in the falsey-context](https://phpstan.org/r/44fbea2a-6f3c-4231-a985-bc5994664937).

 ```php
 <?php declare(strict_types = 1);